- About Us

 How to control your workers compensation costs.

 Many insurance companies will negotiate premiums based on handling several policies for the same risk.
-One way to reduce costs: have your Donnelly and Sproul expert review your general liability, business auto policy, property coverage, umbrella liability, or business owners’ policy together with the workers’ compensation.
+One way to reduce costs: have your Donnelly and Sproul agent review your general liability, business auto policy, property coverage, umbrella liability, or business owners’ policy together with the workers’ compensation.